DinoDevs/GladiatusCrazyAddon/Progress.md

 ### Forge Script

 - **Forge Interface**
-	- [x] ✎Links to your bag and the market of the remaining required smelt items
+	- [x] Links to your bag and the market of the remaining required smelt items
-	- [x] Finish timer on main menu + Notification
+	- [x] Forge timer on main menu + Notification
+	- [x] Button when forge fails to re-craft the item
 - **Smelt Interface**
-	- [x] Finish timer on main menu + Notification
+	- [x] Smelt timer on main menu + Notification
 - **Workbench Interface**
-	- [x] ✎Links to your bag and the market of the remaining required smelt items
+	- [x] Links to your bag and the market of the remaining required smelt items